thosgood/this-weeks-finds/markdown/201-250/week215.md

 6\) Darin Brown, Lifting properties of prime geodesics on hyperbolic surfaces, Ph.D. thesis, U. C. Santa Barbara, 2004.

-I\'d really like to learn about this, because it connects all sorts of stuff I dream of understanding someday, especially quantum chaos (\"[week190](week190.html)\"), zeta functions in physics and number theory (\"[week199](week199.html)\"), and Galois theory as a theory of covering spaces (\"[week205](week205.html)\").
+I'd really like to learn about this, because it connects all sorts of stuff I dream of understanding someday, especially quantum chaos (["Week 190"](#week190)), zeta functions in physics and number theory (["Week 199"](#week199)), and Galois theory as a theory of covering spaces (["Week 205"](#week205)).
 Also, it involves a big mysterious analogy, and I always like those!

-I don\'t understand this stuff well enough to try a full-fledged explanation yet, so I\'ll just give a vague sketch.
-A \"prime geodesic\" in a Riemannian manifold X is a closed geodesic
+I don't understand this stuff well enough to try a full-fledged explanation yet, so I'll just give a vague sketch.
+A "prime geodesic" in a Riemannian manifold X is a closed geodesic

-f: S^1^ → X
+f: S^1 \to X

 that cycles around just once.
 In other words, f should be one-to-one.

-We say a closed geodesic is the \"nth power\" of a prime one if it\'s just like the prime one but it cycles around n times.
+We say a closed geodesic is the "nth power" of a prime one if it's just like the prime one but it cycles around n times.
 Every closed geodesic is the nth power of a prime one in a unique way.

 If we have a Fuchsian group G, H/G is a surface with a Riemannian metric.
-It looks locally like the hyperbolic plane, so it\'s called a
+It looks locally like the hyperbolic plane, so it's called a "hyperbolic surface".
-\"hyperbolic surface\".
 And, we can look at prime geodesics in it.

-If G\' is a subgroup of G, we get a covering map
+If G' is a subgroup of G, we get a covering map

-H/G\' → H/G
+H/G' \to H/G

-so we can ask about lifting prime geodesics in H/G to closed geodesics in H/G\'.
-There can be a bunch of ways to do this, so we say a prime geodesic in H/G \"splits\" into powers of prime geodesics up in H/G\'.
+so we can ask about lifting prime geodesics in H/G to closed geodesics in H/G'.
+There can be a bunch of ways to do this, so we say a prime geodesic in H/G "splits" into powers of prime geodesics up in H/G'.

-If you know any number theory - reading \"[week205](week205.html)\" should be enough - this should remind you of how a prime ideal in some algebraic number field can \"split\" into prime ideals in an extension of this field, and/or \"ramify\" into powers of prime ideals.
+If you know any number theory - reading ["Week 205"](#week205) should be enough - this should remind you of how a prime ideal in some algebraic number field can "split" into prime ideals in an extension of this field, and/or "ramify" into powers of prime ideals.

 And indeed, Darin Brown has found a big mysterious analogy that goes like this:

 >     Number field K                   Hyperbolic surface H/G
->     Field extension K' of K          Covering p: H/G' → H/G
+>     Field extension K' of K          Covering p: H/G' \to H/G
 >     Galois group Gal(K'/K)           Deck transformation group Aut(p)
 >     Prime ideal Q of K               Prime geodesic f in H/G
 >     Prime ideal Q' lying over Q      Prime geodesic f' lying over f